Completely (iso-)split scale-invariant Coulomb branch geometries are isotrivial: Math appendix: complex tori and p.a.v.s

 Conversely, given a homomorphism $f: X \to X'$ of complex tori with finite kernel and $J'$ a polarization on $X'$, the induced symplectic pairing $F_\L^* J'$ on $\L$ defines a polarization on $X$ (because the pullback of the associated hermitian form remains positive-definite) rendering it an abelian variety.
 Therefore, a complex subtorus of an abelian variety is an abelian variety.
 Also, a complex torus isogenous to an abelian variety is an abelian variety.

 When a homomorphism $f: (X,J) \rightarrow (X',J')$ of p.a.v.s is also surjective, so $f: X \to X'$ is an isogeny of complex tori, then we say $(X,J)$ and $(X',J')$ are \emph{isogenous as p.a.v.s}.
 For isogenies with ${\rm deg} \, f >1$, the invariant factors of the polarizations are never preserved.
-To see this, let $R \in M(2g,\Z)$ be the matrix defining the isogeny in \eqref{isog_pmatrix} so the relation $J' = R^{-1} J R^{-t}$ holds for an isogeny of p.a.v.s.
+To see this, let $R \in M(2g,\Z)$ be the matrix defining the isogeny in \eqref{isog_pmatrix} so the relation $J' = R^{-t} \cdot J \cdot R^{-1}$ holds for an isogeny of p.a.v.s.
 For ${\rm deg} \, f = |\!\det R| >1$, it follows that $\det J' < \det J$ which means $J$ and $J'$ don't have the same invariant factors, and the product of the invariant factors always decreases under a non-trivial isogeny of p.a.v.s.
 This result is consistent with the fact that all polarizations on a p.a.v.\ are induced by principal polarizations via isogenies \cite[prop 2.1.2]{Lange23}.

 A morphism of p.a.v.s $f:(X,J) \to (X',J')$ is an \emph{isomorphism} when $G \in \GL(g,\C)$ and $R \in \GL(2g,\Z)$.
 Uniqueness of the Smith normal form for the polarizations together with $J = R J' R^t$ implies $J$ and $J'$ have the same invariant factors, i.e., $\D = \D'$.
 Thus, when two p.a.v.s are isomorphic there are $1$-homology bases in which $J=J'$ as matrices.
-Relative to such bases, the residual isomorphisms preserving the matrix form of $J$ are the automorphisms of the symplectic lattice $\mathsf{Aut}(\L,J) \cong \Sp_J(2g,\Z)$.
-The group of p.a.v.\ isomorphisms which preserve the period matrix of the p.a.v.\ $(X,J)$ is defined to be its automorphism group, $\mathsf{Aut}(X,J)$.
-This is a finite group \cite[corollary 5.1.9]{BL92}.
+Relative to such bases, the residual isomorphisms $M \in \GL(2r,\Z)$ preserving the matrix form of $J$, $M^t J M = J$, are the automorphisms of the symplectic lattice, $M \in \mathsf{Aut}(\L,J) \cong \Sp_J(2g,\Z)$.
+When $(X',J') = (X,J)$, so $G \in \GL(r,\C)$ and $R^{-t} \in \Aut(\L,J)$ preserve the period matrix and polarization of $(X,J)$, such isomorphisms define the automorphism group, $\mathsf{Aut}(X,J)$, of $(X,J)$.
+Unlike the case of complex tori which can have automorphisms of infinite order, this is a finite group \cite[corollary 5.1.9]{BL92}.
 For example, the possible automorphism groups of rank-2 principally polarized abelian varieties are shown in figure \ref{fig:aut_groups}.